robertocarroll/icc-beta/style-guide-templates/style-points.md

 Don't capitise the letter after a colon.

 **Examples**

-- use “the accused” for general references, but “the Accused” when referring to a specific accused person or persons, and “the rights of the defence” (as a general concept), but: “the rights of the Defence for Thomas Lubanga”.
+- Use “the accused” for general references, but “the Accused” when referring to a specific accused person or persons, and “the rights of the defence” (as a general concept), but: “the rights of the Defence for Thomas Lubanga”.
 - Use “a statement from the deceased victim’s family”, but “a statement from the family of deceased Victim a/0051/08”.
 - Titles of Court filings should have only the initial letter capitalised.
 - Capitalise “state” for States Parties and references to a specific country or government.
 Use lower case in most other instances.